-We are proud to say that two individuals associated with the BDD Foundation provided witness evidence for this inquiry.
+We are proud to say that four individuals associated with the BDD Foundation provided witness evidence for this inquiry.

 Kim Booker has bravely shared her experience of Body Dysmorphic Disorder and how idealised images in the media as well as cosmetic treatments have played a part in the development and maintenance of her BDD

 Dr Georgina Krebs, who is an Honorary Consultant Clinical Psychologist and Associate Professor of Young People’s Mental Health and Cognitive Behaviour Therapy, at University College London.
 She speaks on eating disorders and Body Dysmorphic Disorder including Muscle Dysmorphia in her evidence.